predix-ui/predix-ui/_pages/develop/map.md

 plain text, while others are encoded and require specific libraries to translate them.
 One geospatial data format that has gained popularity in recent years is GeoJSON.
-GeoJSON is a very simple open format that expresses data in plain text and has been adopted by a wide range of vendor and tools.
+GeoJSON is a very simple open format that expresses data in plain text and has been adopted by a wide range of vendors and tools.
 Lots of data sources are available as GeoJSON.

 Px-map doesn’t prescribe what data format its developers should use, but GeoJSON